liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Format Strings
-Format strings have placeholders for a variable or expression. <br>
+Format strings leave space for variables/expressions to be inserted in them. <br>

 ```Python
 f"... {<VARIABLE OR EXPRESSION>} ..."